yggilabs/deungeon-descriptions/README.md

 # deungeon-descriptions
-Generate dungeon description files of various formats from structured data.
+Automatically generate downloadable dungeon description files of various formats from structured data.

 Structured data can be found [here](https://github.com/yggilabs/dungeon-descriptions/blob/master/_data/dungeons.yml).
 The format is in YAML but JSON or CSV files could work. here is a sample: